-In 2004, we paid our outside directors fees of \$1,500 for each month of service, resulting in the six outside directors earning annual director's fees in the total amount of \$108,000.
-As a member of the Board of Directors, each director elects to receive either 65% or 100% of the director's fee in shares of our Common Stock based on 75% of the fair market value of the Common Stock determined on the business day immediately preceding the date that the fee is due.
+In 2005, we paid each of our outside directors \$1,500 for each month of service.
+Beginning in May 2005, we began compensating our Audit Committee Chairman an additional \$2,250 for each month of service as Chairman, as a result of the additional responsibilities placed on that position.
+This resulted in the six outside directors earning annual director's fees in the total amount of \$126,000.
+As a member of the Board of Directors, each Director elects to receive either 65% or 100% of the director's fee in shares of our Common Stock based on 75% of the fair market value of the Common Stock determined on the business day immediately preceding the date that the fee is due.
 The balance of each director's fee, if any, is payable in cash.
-The aggregate amount of accrued directors' fees at December 31, 2004, to be paid during 2005 to the six outside directors (Messrs.
-Colin, Lahav, Reeder, Warrington, Young and Zwecker) was \$54,000.
+The aggregate amount of accrued directors' fees at December 31, 2005, to be paid during 2006 to the six outside directors (Messrs.
+Colin, Lahav, Reeder, Warrington, Young and Zwecker) was \$68,000.
 Reimbursement of expenses for attending meetings of the Board are paid in cash at the time of the applicable Board meeting.
-The outside directors do not receive additional compensation for committee participation or special assignments, except for reimbursement of expenses.
+Other than the additional fees for the Chairman of the Audit Committee, the outside directors do not receive additional compensation for committee participation or special assignments, except for reimbursement of expenses.
 We do not compensate the directors that also serve as our officers or employees of our subsidiaries for their service as directors.
 Although Dr. Centofanti is not compensated for his services provided as a director, Dr. Centofanti is compensated for his services rendered as an officer of the Company.
 See "EXECUTIVE COMPENSATION - Summary Compensation Table."